 Midsummer Glen Prosen - similar to Glen Moy except later ripening.

 Glen Ample- exceptionally heavy yield, good disease resistance, thornless upright canes.
 Fruiting laterals have sparse leaves making it easier to see the fruits which are large and have good flavour.

 Late Midsummer Tulameen – often seen on supermarket shelves this Canadian bred variety crops over a long period.
 Large good flavoured berries, glossy red.
 Some resistance to aphid borne virus and dieback.

 Autumn Autumn Bliss - heavy cropping variety, berries are large, firm, good colour and flavour.
 Short canes may not need support in sheltered gardens.
 Resistant to dieback.
 The flowers are a good food source for bees and other pollinating insects.

 The most popular system of supporting raspberries is called “hedgerow” system.
 Use 22.5m (8ft) long x 75mm(3in) posts driven 75cm(30in) into the soil at each end of the row.
 Supporting struts should be placed at each end.
 Using galvanised 12 gauge wire, string one row at the top and two at the half way mark.
 Canes are planted 35-45cm (14-18in) apart.
 The space between rows depends on the variety, 1.5-2m (5-6ft) for summer fruiting varieties and 2m (6ft) for autumn fruiting ones which often do not need support as their canes are short and sturdy.
 Tie the canes in as they grow.

 To ensure a good crop you will need to control the number of canes produced, with the hedgerow system this is 10 per metre.
 Any excess canes can be pulled or cut out in early May and again in mid June.

-Seasonally these plants are available in our Hardy Plant Dept. Please ask a member of staff for availability and advice.
+Seasonally these plants are available in our Seasonal plant department.
+Please speak to one of our plant experts for availability and advice.